 The SCB recognizes the important and critical leadership role of Indigenous communities in global biodiversity conservation.
 Recent developments in conservation social science include the emerging field of conservation justice.
-Research confirms that conservation interventions that are co-created with local communities under a justice and equity framework experience more successful, enduring ecological outcomes and resilient, grassroots community support.
-However, for more than 50 years, Kānaka Maoli have been excluded from decisions regarding the ongoing management of their ancestral and sacred Mauna.
-The exclusion of Kānaka Maoli threatens the sustainable management of this incredibly unique ecosystem and marginalizes their intergenerational role as ecological stewards and caretakers of their traditional practices, burial sites, shrines, and heritage sites.
+Research confirms that conservation interventions that are co-created with local communities under a justice and equity framework experience more successful, enduring ecological outcomes and resilient, grassroots community support,.
 Effective conservation efforts must include and respect Indigenous People’s relationalities to land, water, and resources.
 Scientific advancement should not take primacy to Indigenous rights and ways of knowing; rather, western science stands to benefit from Indigenous science.

-Conserving the ecological and culturally irreplaceable ecosystems in the MKSR is incompatible with development on the summit of Mauna Kea.
+Conserving the ecological and culturally irreplaceable ecosystems in the MKSR is incompatible with currently proposed development plans on the summit of Mauna Kea.
 We acknowledge the investment that many colleagues in the astronomy community have made toward the project and the scientific knowledge that may be gained from it.
-We write not to judge the scientific value of TMT, but to establish that because of its adverse ecological and cultural impacts as well as the exclusionary process by which is it being planned and approved, the construction of TMT as planned is misaligned with the principles of sustainable and inclusive scientific practices.
+We write not to judge the scientific value of TMT, but to establish that because of its adverse ecological and cultural resource impacts as well as the exclusionary process by which is it being planned and approved, the construction of TMT as planned is misaligned with the principles of sustainable and inclusive scientific practices.

 We, the Society for Conservation Biology;

-1) Oppose the construction of the TMT and any further development on the summit of Mauna Kea, without the due and inclusive co-development of this and all other infrastructure plans with the Kānaka Maoli, to avoid further adverse impacts on the fragile ecosystems and vulnerable species unique to the summit of Mauna Kea, and;
+1) Oppose the construction of the TMT and any further development on the summit of Mauna Kea, without the due and inclusive co-development of this and all other infrastructure plans with affected parties, including groups of Kānaka Maoli, to avoid further adverse socio-environmental impacts on the fragile ecosystems and vulnerable species unique to the summit of Mauna Kea, and;

-2) Support the Kānaka Maoli in their occupation of their unceded lands with the aim of restoring traditional stewardship of Mauna Kea, and;
+2) Stand with Kānaka Maoli in their occupation of their unceded lands with the aim of supporting traditional stewardship of Mauna Kea, and;

-3) Urge pono (righteous) scientific development efforts of any kind on Indigenous lands to employ an inclusive process that includes all stakeholders, respects the past and present irreplaceable ecological and cultural value of natural resources, and integrates the role of Indigenous Peoples as stewards of their lands.
+3) Support the pursuit of pono (righteous) scientific development efforts of any kind on Indigenous lands to employ an inclusive process that includes all stakeholders, respects the past and present irreplaceable ecological and cultural value of natural resources, and integrates the role of Indigenous Peoples as stewards of their lands.